Hartnup Disease

 Pharmacological Prevention

-- Oral niacin or nicotinamide supplementation to prevent pellagra symptoms.
+Oral niacin (nicotinic acid) supplementation to prevent pellagra symptoms

-- High-dose vitamin B6 may be used to support amino acid metabolism.
+Tryptophan supplementation may be used adjunctively to improve amino acid levels

 Non-pharmacological Prevention